By Bill Sweet

 Christian Science practitioner advice: "Never let the sun set on an unprogressive day."

 Another prediction is about the "Sound of Silence."
 The song lyrics "Hello silence, my old friend" won't be able to be sung anymore.
 Silence may become a sound that we may never hear again.
-Part of obtaining an attitude of mind for prayer and meditation is to have noise reduction in your environment.
+Part of obtaining an attitude of mind for prayer and meditation is to have noise reduction and quiet in your environment.
 See Question 7, section 4, on the FAQ page.

 Bruce and John Klingbeil enjoyed this joke.
 A teacher stands in front of his class and asks, "All of you who believe in telekinesis, raise my hand."
 The next day, the teacher said, "Today I'm going to speak about expectation, but you already knew that."
 Then the teacher passed around a box of oracle cookies.